-This cast iron skillet cornbread is wonderfully moist and is deliciously flavoured with corn kernels, jalapeño and cheddar cheese for loads of flavour!
+This cast iron skillet jalapeño cornbread is wonderfully moist and is deliciously.
+Added corn kernels and cheddar cheese makes for loads of flavour!
 Bakes up perfectly in a cast iron skillet!

-This Jalapeno and Cheese Skillet Cornbread is one of my favourite recipes.
+- This skillet jalapeño cornbread is one of my favourites.
 It has tons of flavour and is always moist.
 Enjoy this cornbread with your Fall stews or soups, or as a great addition to late-summer barbecues.

 Corn - Do note that you need to use COOKED corn for this cornbread.
 You can get your cooked corn any number of ways.
 You can use left-over cooked corn or corn on the cob.
 You can use frozen corn, that you cook as you normally would ahead of time.
 You don't want the corn to be hot and cold from the fridge corn is fine to use.
 If cooking before using here, allow enough time for the corn to cool at least to lukewarm or ideally completely, before using.